-The University of Washington prides itself on being a top-tier scientific institution, but unfortunately it is anything but when it comes to how they treat animals, and the types of experiments they allow to be conducted on the animals imprisoned at the University of Washington.
+The University of Washington prides itself on being a top-tier scientific institution, and yet, it is anything but that when it comes to how they treat animals and the types of experiments they allow to be conducted on the animals imprisoned at the University of Washington.

 As of 2019 (according to the Annual Report filed with the USDA), there are:

 - 540 Non-human primates (mostly macaques).
 There are another 513 non-human primates being held in a breeding facility in Arizona.

 - 23 dogs being kept for breeding purposes, 18 dogs being used for research purposes.
 All of these animals are kept in cages and do not have access to the outdoors.

 - 164 ferrets being used for research, and 109 ferrets being used for breeding purposes.

 History of Animal Research at the University of Washington

 History of Animal Abuse at the University of Washington